Boar's Head recall expanded to dozens of meat and poultry products amid listeria outbreak

 The issue was first discovered when the U.S. Food and Safety Inspection Service was notified that a liverwurst sample collected by the Maryland Department of Health from a store in the Baltimore area had tested positive for the same strain as the one responsible for the outbreak, the USDA said.

-As of the latest numbers Tuesday, the listeria outbreak was to blame for sickening at least 34 people, two of whom had died, the USDA reported.
+As of the latest numbers Tuesday, the listeria outbreak was to blame for sickening at least 34 people, two of whom had died, health officials said.

-The agency said that the recalled products were shipped nationwide and exported to Mexico, the Cayman Islands, the Dominican Republic and Panama.
+The USDA said the recalled products were shipped nationwide and some were exported to Mexico, the Cayman Islands, the Dominican Republic and Panama.
 They were shipped to retailers with the establishment number "EST. 12612" or "P-12612" inside the USDA mark of inspection on the product labels.

 Some of the recalled products include: